 Moreover, the Biden administration would want to keep the Korea alliance strong to counter China as the administration already hinted the necessity for collaboration on some aspects with China and that they need Korea for diplomacy in terms of coping with China.
 Most of the time, Korea’s foreign policy options have been viewed as limited due to its neighbors such as China, Japan, and Russia and its deep security commitments to the US due to the North Korean threat.
 Yet, the question of which to choose between the US and China is getting more apparent as South Korea is becoming an advanced nation.
 Recently, Foreign Minister Kang Kyung-Wha stated that “Korea is certainly in a geopolitical position that looks like we are caught in a crossfire.
 But I think you can turn that around and say it’s leverage.”
 Also, Korea’s ambassador to the United States, Lee Soo-hyuk stated that “I feel pride that we are now a country that can choose (between the United States and China), not be forced to choose.”
 (Source: foreignpolicy.com)

 Indeed, Korea is in a position that the country proved that it has the potential to become a regional and global power and can act more autonomously than before.
-First of all, Korea contributes to the global governance and very active globally.
-However, it is not very active regionally.
+First of all, Korea contributes to global governance and very active globally however, it is not very active regionally.
 It is a known fact that Korea sees itself as shrimp among whales and its focus has been extensively on the Korean peninsula and its powerful neighbors but it needs to expand this vision and think of the security and peace aspects of its global contribution.
 Thus, It needs to expand its regional security activities.
-Moon’s New Southern Policy is a good initiation but it needs to go beyond the economic terms and more security elements should be elaborated.
+Moon’s New Southern Policy is a reasonable initiation but it needs to go beyond economic terms and security elements should be elaborated.

-Korea has proven that it has a real capacity to become a regional and global power than being a shrimp among the whales in recent years.
-Thus, it has the potential of being an autonomous player than being at the crossroads.
+Korea has proven that it has a real capacity to become a regional and global power than being the shrimp among the whales in recent years.
+Thus, it can be more autonomous than being at the crossroads.
 Whatever predicaments that the country will face, it has more options than being drift away within the US and China’s new age cold war.